morganesque/ghijklmno/src/jekyll/_posts/2010-01-04-the-bonkers-branding-of-beautiful-bookmarks.markdown

 tags: []
 comments: []
 ---
+<p>In which I rail against the idea that every company no matter what service they provide and no matter what my relationship with them should have a brand and that I should have to know about it.</p>

 <p>I have a bookmark which contains my daughters most recent school photo.
 It's a bit of a doozy so I'm extremely pleased to have it looking out of me from the top of my book every morning.
 Beneath the photo but still visible is name/logo of the company who took it.
 The company hired (or allowed in) by the school which took my child out of her lesson for 5 minutes and then offered me the chance to pay them in many and varied ways for the chance to then own this photograph in any format I chose or printed onto a range of objects.</p>

 <p>My question is: why did the company (portentously named Tempest) put their logo on this bookmark?</p>